FirestormAngel/raspberry-documentation/README.md

 ```bash
 $ systemctl restart systemd-timesyncd
 ```
+Thankyou for reading this section, this will help you in our later sections during logging, evidence and negotiating ipsec and prevent you from getting errors later when we use transport layer security with certificates.
+They will depend on you completing this section.

 ### Chapter 0x05: Installing and configuring components for RSyslog
 in progress

 ### Chapter 0x06: Installing and configuring components for Wifi 802.11ac
 in progress

 ### Chapter 0x07: Installing and configuring components for DNS, DHCP, iptables
 in progress

 ### Chapter 0x08: Installing and configuring components for IPSec, iptables
 in progress